unixorn/thelogrus/README.md

 [![Issue Count](https://codeclimate.com/github/unixorn/thelogrus/badges/issue_count.svg)](https://codeclimate.com/github/unixorn/thelogrus)

 The logrus is a collection of random utility functions.
 Nothing in here is all that special, they're just yet another implementation of functions I've rewritten at every job to use in various utility scripts.
-By open sourcing them now, I'm hoping to not have to write them again.
+By open sourcing them now, I'm hoping to not have to write them yet again.

 # Installation